mantzios/nearby.poi/README.md

 Entry script to run is: **docker compose up -d** from inside the folder which docker-compose.yaml exists

-###Infrastructure
+### Infrastructure

-The application is a Java EE web app application that runs in Wildfly (*WildFly Full 21.0.2.Final*)
+The application is a Java EE 8 web app application that runs in Wildfly (*WildFly Full 21.0.2.Final*)

 The database is a MySQL database (*MySQL Server 8.0.22*)